Powerlearnproject/se-assignment-day-2-git-and-github-mutheeEverlyn/README.md

 7. Review and Discuss Changes
 Other team members review the code, leaving comments or requesting modifications.
 The author makes necessary changes and pushes updates to the same branch.
-Automated tests (if set up) validate the changes.
+Automated tests  validate the changes.

 9. Approve and Merge the Pull Request
 Once approved, the Pull request can be merged into the main branch:
 Click "Merge Pull Request" in GitHub.
 Confirm the merge.
-(Optional) Delete the feature branch after merging: git branch -d feature-branch git push origin --delete feature-branch
+Delete the feature branch after merging: git branch -d feature-branch git push origin --delete feature-branch